Circuit realization and hardware linearization of monotone operator equilibrium networks: Introduction

 \section{Introduction}

 The idea of building a neural network in analog hardware is classical \cite{Hopfield1984, Hopfield1985, Koch1986, Harris1989a, Chua1988}.
 Since the discovery of semiconductor devices with memristive properties \cite{Strukov2008}, and in light of the growing energy intensiveness of machine learning systems, there has been a resurgence of interest in building devices which incorporate analog memristive components and are specially suited for deep learning applications \cite{Christensen2022a, Tye2023}.
-One of the primary advantages of such devices is that memristors, and similar elements such as phase change memory, act as both memory and computational units.
+Memristors and similar elements such as phase change memory have a resistance which can be varied electronically.
+This allows the device to store a resistance value and act as a memory, as well as acting as a computational unit through Ohm's law.
 This allows the transport delay between memory and computation to be circumvented.
 A particularly successful design is to arrange a number of memristors in a crossbar array, which can be used to perform matrix-vector calculation in a single operation \cite{Yao2020, Xia2019, Rasch2021, Wu2025a}.
 Other recent designs seek to learn a complete neural network mapping in analog hardware \cite{Kendall2020, Dillavou2023, Scellier2024a, Gao2025}.
-Such designs are well suited to energy-based learning algorithms, which may be implemented directly in analog hardware \cite{Scellier2023, Huijzer2025, Dillavou2023, Scellier2017}.
+Such designs are well suited to energy-based learning algorithms, which may be implemented directly in analog hardware, exploiting the reconfigurability of memristive devices for training and avoiding the energy overhead of a supervisory digital computer \cite{Scellier2023, Huijzer2025, Dillavou2023, Scellier2017}.
 It is unclear, however, what exactly is the class of neural networks that can be learned in such hardware.